 Many people have found out after constantly trying out all the page speed optimizations they’ve read online without success, that a simple change of web host gave them the boost in page load time they’ve been seeking.

-Not all hosting companies are optimized for site speed.
+Not all web hosting companies are optimized for site speed.
 Believe it or not, your hosting is the #1 determinant of how fast your website loads.

 Carrying out speed optimizations on a weak-hosted site is going to yield little results.
 Same is cramming more than one site on a single hosting plan.

 Ideally, you should have one website on a single hosting plan.